OpenTreeMap/otm-core/README.md

 ##JS file structure

-All OTM2 javascript files are found in opentreemap/*app*/js/src/
+All OTM2 javascript files are found in opentreemap/*/js/src/

 Javscript libraries are in one of 3 places:
   - Libraries that are maintained by their authors on NPM are listed in the package.json and brought in by npm install
-  - Libraries that don't pollute the global namespace and put themselves onto modules.exports, but which are not on npm, are in opentreemap/*app*/js/lib/
+  - Libraries that don't pollute the global namespace and put themselves onto modules.exports, but which are not on npm, are in opentreemap/*/js/lib/
-  - Libraries which pollute the global namespace and/or depend on global variables are in opentreemap/*app*/js/shim/
+  - Libraries which pollute the global namespace and/or depend on global variables are in opentreemap/*/js/shim/
+    * When adding a JS library which needs shimming, don't forget to add it to the shim section of the [Gruntfile](Gruntfile.js)